Mvanhuffel/Data-Analysis-Projects/Schema Auditing System/README.md

 ### Step 2: Create Event Triggers

 PostgreSQL supports event triggers that can be fired on DDL (Data Definition Language), statements like `CREATE`, `ALTER`, and `DROP`.
-Create event triggers for these statements and log the changes in your audit table.
+Create event triggers for these statements and log the changes in the audit table.

 Here's an example of an event trigger for `CREATE` statements: